"The Cybermen are coming! All three of them!"

 - In Ratchet & Clank: Up Your Arsenal Captain Quark assembles the Q Force, an elite team of specialists to help him save the day.
 Who are these specialists?
 Why nothing more than a bunch of random NPC's you met in the first game.

 - Starslip is set in a huge space museum / old war ship.
 There are occasional references to other crew members, but we only really see about 5 of them, despite the huge numbers that would be needed to run such a ship.

 - In Twokinds, Mike and Evals represent the whole crew of their ship.

 - A small aversion happens in Rugrats when Angelica is sent to the hospital, and an X-ray technician is shown operating the machinery.

 - Due to having too many characters, Hawkeye was omitted from both of the Ultimate Avengers movies.

 - Lampshaded repeatedly in The Simpsons.
 It is heavily implied that Wiggum, Lou, and Eddie are the only three cops employed in the whole town of Springfield, and Dr. Hibbert and Dr. Nick are the only two doctors.
-Minor well-known characters such as Gil and the Squeaky-Voice Teen appear to hold every single low-level job in the town, and almost every character important to the story goes to the same church.
+Minor well-known characters such as Gil and the Squeaky-Voice Teen appear to hold every single low-level job in the town, and almost every major recurring character goes to the same church.